Dropping out of university: failing is allowed!

 Anyways, people learn in different ways.
 Some love to acquire knowledge independently, to scroll through books, to work out scripts and to deal with learning topics on a theoretical basis.
 Others, on the other hand, want a school-like character and a form of imparting knowledge that is as rich in experience as possible.
-So if you are more of the practical and application-oriented type who prefers clear structures, it may be that you do not feel comfortable at a university and that the technical college, a dual course of study or an apprenticeship are more suitable for you.
+So if you are more of the practical and application-oriented type who prefers clear structures, it may be that you do not feel comfortable at a university and that the university of Applied Sciences, a dual course of study or an apprenticeship are more suitable for you.
 Here is an overview of the differences between universities and universities of Applied Sciences.

 If your studies really suit you, you may be particularly good in this area and have the best chances to find a good job afterwards.
 Of course, it’s never wrong to look for alternatives that match the knowledge you have acquired so far.